This article is about castle ruins that are a little bit different from what we usually explore.

 Tenjinyama Castle (天神山城) is located in Nagatoro, Saitama Prefecture, on top of a hill on the eastern bank of the Arakawa River.

-The map is based on Google Earth; the location of enclosure may not be absolutely accurate.
+The map is based on Google Earth; the location of the enclosure may not be accurate.

 On the steep slopes, I slid several times; clinging to trees, I somehow managed to ascend.
 When I finally crested the ridge, perspiration ran down my forehead.
 It had only taken around 15 minutes or so.